 I think we must have done [had a Case Manager allocated], yeah.

 But I don't think the person I was dealing with was present on the day.
-I don't think I ever actually met them Member of the public, Complainant
+I don't think I ever actually met them

 In contrast, many of the registrant and employer complainants could more clearly recollect their individual Case Manager and specific communication they received during the process.
 Indeed, most had been expecting a Case Manager to be allocated.